fmalina/revisions-blocl/terms.md

 30 days premium package guarantee
 ---------------------------------
-Applicable if you don’t find a place / tenant within a month despite proactively contacting other members on the site looking for a tenant or accommodation.
+Applicable if you don't find a place / tenant within a month despite proactively contacting other members on the site looking for a tenant or accommodation.
 Applicable once, if requested within 10 days after expiration of your 30 days premium membership.
 No cash alternative.